mjordan/introduction_to_relational_databases/README.md

 Modify this query so that it uses a different alias for the count of course IDs.
 Note: Do not use the word 'count' as the alias.

-Query 4.
-Find all instructors whose classes start at 9:00 a.m.
+Query 4: find all instructors whose classes start at 9:00 a.m.

 ```SQL
 SELECT DISTINCT instructors.last_name, instructors.first_name